 In countries with sufficient technology, entry of data at the local level may be immediately uploaded to the central level.
 However, for countries without that technology, the framework should permit the use of local civil registers.
 In all instances, the legal framework should specify the information to be transferred and set timeframes for the transfer of information from the local to the central register.
-The framework should cover transmission of information contained in civil registers and/or compilation of reports derived from the civil register of all vital events occurring in the territory of the reporting official during the reporting period.37 a.
-Process for transfer of information from local civil registers to central civil register, including timelines:
+The framework should cover transmission of information contained in civil registers and/or compilation of reports derived from the civil register of all vital events occurring in the territory of the reporting official during the reporting period.38

 Steps should be taken to speed up processing and information sharing by facilitating direct and official communication between the local and central registries.
-This will enable local civil registrars to issue registration certificates, as information necessary for certification might be contained in that local civil register, another local civil register, or in the central civil register.38
+This will enable local civil registrars to issue registration certificates, as information necessary for certification might be contained in that local civil register, another local civil register, or in the central civil register.39